 The SAFEZONE emblem not only signifies a pledge of commitment, but that the person displaying the placard has been trained to support this unique population.
 It was through the dedication of the MC SAFEZONE committee and the help of The Gay Alliance, College of the Canyons, and Bakersfield College that MC's training program was developed.

-There are currently 9 stand-alone All-Gender restrooms on the MC Campus, and now all 2nd floor restrooms of the Academic Center (AC) building are all gender.
+There are several All-Gender restrooms on the MC Campus, and now all 2nd floor restrooms of the Academic Center (AC) building are all gender.
 (The restrooms on the 1st and 3rd floors are still single-gender.)

 Entrance to the Child Dev.
 Ctr.
 (CDC)